queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 _If you have set custom networking and firewall rules on your machine, you may need to tweak those later in order to get our SSH tunnels working._

+_\* Edit: as people have been quick to point out, your own VPN would be a more secure option, with the bonus of being more palatable to your company's security team.
+I suggest `ngrok` in this guide as a quick and secure-enough way to set up and trying things out, but however secure they claim to be (and they are pretty good), it is still a 3rd party handling your traffic..._

 ### tmux